Fourier coefficients of the net-baryon number density and chiral criticality: Concluding Remarks

-In order to explore the influence of singularities associated with the chiral phase transition on the Fourier coefficients, we employed the Polyakov-Quark-Meson (PQM) model as a low-energy effective approximation to QCD.
+In order to explore the influence of singularities associated with the chiral phase transition on the Fourier coefficients, we employed the PQM model as a low-energy effective approximation to QCD.

-We then showed that the large order behavior of the Fourier coefficients exhibits characteristic oscillations and exponential damping, due to the imaginary and real parts of the chiral singularity, respectively.
+We then showed that the large-order behavior of the Fourier coefficients exhibits characteristic oscillations and exponential damping, due to the imaginary and real parts of the chiral singularity, respectively.
 Consequently, in the chiral limit, the Fourier coefficients at temperatures $T \leq T_c$ show only an exponential decay, while at $T > T_c$ they exhibit a power-law decay superimposed on oscillations, whose frequency reflects the imaginary baryon chemical potential at the location of the critical point.
 As the pion mass is increased, the critical behavior is weakened because the singularity is removed from the imaginary axis and thus gains a larger real part, resulting in a stronger damping of the Fourier coefficients.
-Moreover, we have shown that both the Roberge-Weiss transition and the corresponding endpoint give rise to characteristic power law decays of the Fourier coefficients.
+Moreover, we have shown that both the Roberge-Weiss transition and the corresponding end point give rise to characteristic power-law decays of the Fourier coefficients.

-Based on the characteristics of the Fourier coefficients, we discussed the implications for the higher-order net-baryon number cumulants.
-We pointed out that the signature of the chiral crossover transition in the net-baryon number cumulants,~\cite{friman11:_fluct_as_probe_of_qcd} the sign change around $T_{pc}$, is related to the oscillatory behavior of Fourier coefficients induced by the chiral branch-point singularity in the complex chemical potential plane.
+Based on the characteristics of the Fourier coefficients, we discussed the implications for the higher-order net baryon number cumulants.
+We pointed out that the signature of the chiral crossover transition in the net baryon number cumulants~\cite{friman11:_fluct_as_probe_of_qcd}, the sign change around $T_{pc}$, is related to the oscillatory behavior of Fourier coefficients induced by the chiral branch-point singularity in the complex chemical potential plane.

 Our results indicate that the Fourier coefficients provide valuable information on the QCD phase transitions.
 Thus, lattice QCD calculations of these coefficients will improve our the understanding of the phase structure of QCD.
-General results on the effect of critical singularities on the Fourier coefficients of the net baryon number will be reported in a separate publication \cite{Fourier_general}.
+General results on the effect of critical singularities on the Fourier coefficients of the net baryon number are reported in Ref.~\cite{Fourier_general}.

-\section{acknowledgments}
+\section{Acknowledgments}